wEiRdChAmP1224/Buttons-roles-Bot-ep1/README.md

 Must have basic knowledge about discord.js and the working of discord bot.

-RUn the code using node . / node index.js
+Run the code using node . / node index.js